sheilashanmugan/funcParcelSexDiff/index.md

 7. Calculate summary statistics with [SVM_scripts/calc_accuracy/average_acc_sens_spec_SVM_multiTimes_20200720.m](https://github.com/sheilashanmugan/funcParcelSexDiff/blob/gh-pages/SVM_scripts/calc_accuracy/average_acc_sens_spec_SVM_multiTimes_20200720.m)

     > This script aggregates accuracy, sensitivity, and specificity across the 100 SVM repeats then averages them.
 It then compares this accuracy to permuted accuracies to calculate a p-value for accuracy.
-Save `acc_AllModels1_perm` as `SVM_perm_accuracy.csv` to generate histogram inset in step 11 below.
+Save `acc_AllModels1_perm` as `SVM_perm_accuracy.csv`.
+This is used as the input when generating the histogram inset in step 10 below.
 <br>

 8. Get y values needed to draw ROC with [SVM_scripts/roc/yvalues_100_20201108.R](https://github.com/sheilashanmugan/funcParcelSexDiff/blob/gh-pages/SVM_scripts/roc/yvalues_100_20201108.R)